GoodEnoughApp/GoodEnoughScheduler/README.md

 2- The user should get notified for three days before the expiration date at 6pm time zone (America/New_York).

-3- If the items are expired, they should be removed from the item table and added to the shopping list table.

-4- The Scheduler will ping itself to keep it awake on Heroku. [more details](https://devcenter.heroku.com/articles/free-dyno-hours)
+3- The Scheduler will ping itself to keep it awake on Heroku. [more details](https://devcenter.heroku.com/articles/free-dyno-hours)

 ## 🚀 Run:
 To run the project you need the following: